tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 The natural state of affairs is that you add `CLAUDE.md` at root to `.gitignore` and then everyone is free to do whatever they want, and also not accidentally commit `CLAUDE.md` to root.

 This is not ideal for multiple scenarios:
-- You want to onboard an engineer (or soon, the AI).
-There is no standardized rulefile to get started with.
+- New engineers do not know which rulefile to get started with.
-- Issues faced by one engineer might be faced by another engineer.
-The instruction to remedy the issue is not effectively shared.
-- (TODO: add a few more)
+- When one engineer solves an with issue with AI coding, others hit the same problem without knowing the solution exists.
+- Every developer spends time finding the same effective prompts that colleagues already discovered.
+- AI-generated code varies wildly in style and approach depending on whose local rulefile was used.
+- You cannot enforce security practices (like "never log passwords") across all AI tool usage in your organization.

 ## Principles for the rulefile